Hernia Injuries in Louisiana Workers Compensation

 - The employee previously had never suffered from a hernia;

-- The employee had engaged in strenuous manual labor up to the time of the accident, but was unable to do so afterwards.
+- The employee had engaged in strenuous manual labor up to the time of the accident but was unable to do so afterward.

 However, by continuing work or by failing to complain of injury after the alleged accident, the employee's chance of success may likely decrease.
 But again, all of these are just factors to consider, and just one of these factors alone will not likely determine the outcome of an employee's claim.